dqian3/autobahn-artifact/README.md

 3. Give instance template a name

-4. Select the Location as follows:
+4. Select the Location as follows: Choose Regional.

-Choose Regional.
-Select the Region where you want to create your instance template.
+5. Select the Region where you want to create your instance template (one of us-east5, us-east1, us-west1, or us-west4).

-5. Select a Machine type.
-Choose t2d-standard-16 (16vCPU, 64 GB of memory) (under General purpose category) Choose Spot for VM provisioning model (to save costs) Choose 20 GB balanced persistent disk (in the Boot disk section).
+6. Under Machine configuration select the T2D series (under General purpose category)
+7. For Machine type select t2d-standard-16 (16vCPU, 64 GB of memory)
+8. Under Availability policies choose Spot for VM provisioning model (to save costs).
+The default spot VM settings are fine but make sure On VM termination is set to Stop.
+9. Scroll down to Boot disk and click Change.
+For Operating system select Ubuntu.
+For Version make sure Ubunu 20.04 LTS is selected.
+For Boot disk type select Balanced persistent disk.
 This is important!
 If you use a HDD then writing to disk may become a bottleneck.
-Select ubuntu-2004-focal-v20231101 as the Image

-6. Click Create to create the template.
+For size put 20 GB.
+No need to change anything in advanced configuration.
+10. Under Identity and API access select the "Allow full access to all Cloud APIs" option
+11. The default Firewall options are fine (unchecked all boxes)
+12. Under Network interfaces change the network interface to "autobahn-vpc".
+Subnetwork is Auto subnet.
+IP stack type is IPv4.
+External IPv4 address is Ephemeral.
+The Network Service Tier is Premium.
+Don't enable DNS PTR Record.
+13. No need to add any additional disks
+14. Under Security make sure Turn on vTPM and Turn on Integrity Monitoring is checked.
+Make sure "Block project-wide SSH keys" is unchecked
+15. No need to change anything in the Management or Sole-tenancy sections

 Create one last instance template to serve as the control machine.
 Pick any of the four regions.
 Name this instance template `autobahn-instance-template` (the scripts assume this is the name of the control machine).
 For this instance template select Standard instead of Spot for VM provisioning model (so it won't be pre-empted while running an experiment).